 Austin Air was voted number one for VOC’s by New York Times Wirecutter Magazine

 In tests carried out by the New York Times Wirecutter Magazine, Austin Air was the only air purifier to effectively remove VOC’s from the environment.
-That’s because we use a combination of Medical Grade HEPA and up to 15lbs of activated carbon in all our air purifiers.
+That’s because we use a combination of Medical Grade Certified HEPA Material and up to 15lbs of activated carbon in all our air purifiers.

 The Today Show confirms air purifiers help protect against Covid-19…but are they all the same?

-Experts on The Today Show agree, air purifiers that use HEPA will help to protect against Covid-19, particularly when ventilation is difficult.
+Experts on The Today Show agree, air purifiers that use Certified HEPA Material will help to protect against Covid-19, particularly when ventilation is difficult.
 But they are also quick to point out that choosing the right size air purifier for your space is vital.
 Opt for a unit that is designed for large spaces, like the Austin Air HealthMate Plus, to ensure maximum protection.
 Watch the video HERE.

 Keep the air in your baby’s nursery clean and safe, with Austin Air!!